phuvio/ot-harjoitustyo/travel-expense-calculator-app/dokumentaatio/arkkitehtuuri.md

  sequenceDiagram
    Actor K as Käyttäjä
    participant U as UI
-   participant T as Travel Service participant TR as TravelRepository participant P as Participant Service participant PR as ParticipantRepository participant J as Jaana participant M as Retki
+   participant T as Travel <br> Service participant TR as TravelRepository participant P as Participant <br> Service participant PR as ParticipantRepository participant J as Jaana participant M as Retki